1. WRITE A LETTER TO YOUR SENATOR OR REPRESENTATIVE

 8. JOIN AN ORGANIZATION

 Many advocacy organizations are already working to help end the suffering in Sudan.
 Here are just a few resources available to you:

-If you belong to a church, synagogue, mosque, or temple, get your community involved in Sudan advocacy.
+For congregations: If you belong to a church, synagogue, mosque, or temple, get your community involved in Sudan advocacy.
 Many national religious organizations have taken up the cause, but it is more meaningful when a local group contacts their congressperson or senator and tells them that this issue is important to them as voters and as people of faith.
-Congregations can learn more by joining the Save Darfur Congregational Network, which offers Faith Action Packs with specific resources for faith-based organizations.

 For communities: Local groups have played a critical role in pushing for action on Darfur.
 At the Save Darfur website, you can search for community organizations in your area, or learn how to start your own group.

 What is ED?
 Erectile dysfunction is a disease in which the male penis loses its ability to come to an erection during sexual intercourse.
 Erectile dysfunction raspostranety mostly in men over thirty years. buy viagra online.
 Drugs that help to cope with erectile dysfunction and restore the joy of sex work as follows: they increase blood flow to the genitals, causing an erection.
 Ejaculation occurring before the medication too soon or not occurring at all, with drugs ED group also becomes normal.

 History of the Foundation

 Working with the South Sudanese diaspora in the U.S.

 Interview with Dave Eggers and Valentino Achak Deng